-Chocolate peanut butter cupcakes that are outrageously decadent and rich but made healthy with oat flour, honey, banana and coconut cream based frosting.
+Chocolate peanut butter cupcakes that are outrageously decadent and rich but made with oat flour, protein powder, honey, banana and a delicious coconut cream based peanut butter frosting.

-In fact, I ate a cupcake for breakfast three days in a row without a shred of guilt.
-With all that protein and healthy oat carbs, I stayed full for hours too.
+In fact, with that extra protein, I ate a cupcake for breakfast three days in a row and felt great about it.
 We’ve got to count the victories where we can people.
-A healthy dessert that can also sub in for breakfast is a win in my books.
+A dessert that can also sub in for breakfast is a win in my books.

 If you’ve ever paused at the checkout stand and wondered who on earth actually buys those chocolate peanut butter trees, santas, eggs, pumpkins, and whatever other misshapen holiday goodie the candy gods decide to crank out, wonder no longer.
 They’re made for us.

 This recipe took a lot of trial and error to get right.
-Even using my peanut butter muffin recipe as a base, it still took an incredible number of tries to perfect.
+Even using my oat flour peanut butter banana muffin recipe as a base, it still took an incredible number of tries to perfect.
 So many that I lost count.
 Somewhere between 7 – 100.
-I am not a newbie to chocolate peanut butter cupcakes, and wanted this healthy version to hold it’s own with the big boys.
+I am not a newbie to chocolate peanut butter cupcakes, and wanted this healthy version to hold it’s own with the regular versions.

 Aaand not to toot my own horn too loudly, but at this point, I think I’ve pretty much nailed it.
-Geez.
-Took long enough!
+They’re moist, delicious, chocolatey and the frosting is near perfection!

-Don’t expect these to be super sweet because they’re not.
-For me, they’re just the right amount of sweetness though.
-Not too sweet, but just sweet enough to satisfy my dessert cravings.
+They aren’t overly sweet but they’re just the right amount of sweetness.
+Not too much, but sweet enough to satisfy my dessert cravings.
 If you know you prefer stuff like this on the sweeter side, or if you’re just in the mood for a full on sugar laden frenzy, you might want to add some coconut sugar to the batter.

-And for you dairy free folks, just leave the yogurt out and replace it with applesauce.
+And for you dairy free folks, just leave the yogurt out and replace it with dairy free yogurt or applesauce.
 The end result is slightly less moist in my opinion, but still really good.
-I have a lot of dairy free family members and friends that I’m super excited to share these with.
+Also make sure to use a dairy free protein powder.
+I have a lot of dairy-free family members and friends that I’m super excited to share these with.

 If you haven’t tried coconut whipped cream yet, you’re missing out!
 As always, I’m late in jumping on board with this trend.
 Better late to the party than not attending at all though in my opinion.